Gloria-Pi/JS-Repo/paita-gloria-units-14-15/15-modern-javascript/03-greatest-hits/01-modern-credit-card-validation/readme.md

 | Message Formatting    | Fixed spacing (inconsistent) | Uses `padEnd()` for aligned columns     |
 | Type Handling         | Relies on implicit coercion  | Explicitly converts `isValid` to string |

-Here’s a clear, no-emoji README that explains the refactor of your `validateCreditCard` function, focusing on making the logic more modular and declarative.
-It highlights key differences with concise explanations and code snippets.

 <br>
 <br>